GrantStampfli/resume/resume.md

 ### Skills {#skills}

 * Web Development
-  : Experienced with creating robust SPA web applications (VueJS and EmberJS).
-Front- end web development with semantic HTML5, CSS3, and modern JavaScript.
+  : Experienced with creating robust progressive web applications.
+Front end web development with semantic HTML5, CSS3, JavaScript with a focus on cross-browser accessibility.

 * System Admin
   : Skillful with Linux based servers (Debian and Ubuntu).
 Knowledgable in the configuration and tweaking of Apache, Nginx, MySQL, and PostgreSQL.

 * UI Design
   : Wire framing, high fidelity photo editing in Photoshop and site planning.
-Translating design comps and wireframes into mobile first progressive web applications.
+Translating design comps and wireframes into mobile first single web page web applications.

 -------